andydavies/sse-chart/README.md

 sse-chart
 =========

-Experiment - Drive a rickshaw.js chart using Server Sent Events
+Simple experiment that drives a rickshaw.js chart using Server Sent Events